FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 #### Attributes

 -   type=\"TYPE\" (required): The type should be one of the following identifiers \-- \"website\", \"bugtracker\", \"repository\", \"readme\", or \"documentation\".
+-   branch=\"BRANCH\" (required for type=\"repository\"): The name of the branch to check out to obtain this package.
+Typically the name of your main development branch.

 ###